ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 | protected         | Generates a `protected` method.
 By default, all generated methods are public.                                                         |
 | rename=newName    | The generated method will have whatever name you specify on the right-hand side of the equals ("newName" in the example on the left). |

+The second part of the binding is the signature of the method being bound to.
+Copy the method signature from ISL's code, and paste it here.
+If the signature was split across multiple lines, remove the newlines so they appear on a single line.
+If the function's return type has an `__isl_give` annotation, remove it.
+In the function's arguments, replace `__isl_give` with `give`, `__isl_take` with `take`, `__isl_keep` with `keep`, etc.

 ## Generate the New JNI Mapping
 As of 11-Jul-2023, these tools don't work the exact way they're supposed to.
 Apparently, the JNI Mapping plugin is very sensitive to the version of Eclipse,